-The Strategy will need to be progressively reviewed and updated in order to better reflect what is happening in Maitland as well as the broader Greater Newcastle metropolitan area and Hunter Region and to better respond to growing and changing population, economy, social need and land use.
+The Strategy will need to be progressively reviewed and updated in order to better reflect what is happening in Maitland as well as the broader Greater Newcastle District and Hunter Region and to better respond to changing population, economy and land use.

-PLANNING PRINCIPLE Actions Timeframe Responsibility SUPPLY 1.
-Provide the right type of housing in the right locations to suit our growing and changing population. a.
-Continue investigations into land identified for future greenfield housing.
-Short/ medium term MCC, DPE b.
-Monitor and review land supply and dwelling production on annual basis.
-Ongoing MCC, DPE Limit R5 Large Lot Residential development to existing R5 Large Lot Residential zoned and planned investigation areas.
-Short/ medium term MCC, DPE d.
-Encourage R5 Large Lot Residential in specific locations within the existing zoned and planned investigation areas to allow better transition between urban land use and riparian areas, agricultural land and vegetated landscapes.
-Short/ medium term MCC e.
-Investigate opportunities to streamline rezoning process where strong alignment with the local planning framework can be demonstrated.
-Immediate MCC f.
-Prevent residential growth to areas north of the Hunter River due to the flood risk and limited connectivity.
-Ongoing MCC g.
-Respond to key recommendations outlined in the Infill Housing Study to enable infill housing in appropriate locations.
-Immediate MCC h.
-Review and amend DCP to address any barriers to infill development including parking, height controls, landscaping, setback etc. Immediate MCC i.
-Investigate development incentives to facilitate lot amalgamation in identified areas.
-Immediate MCC DIVERSITY 2.
-Provide greater housing choice by encouraging a range of different housing Work with the development industry at rezoning, master planning and in preparation of a site-specific DCP for existing and future urban release areas to provide greater mix of housing types and sizes.
-Ongoing MCC, Development Industry Encourage provision of small lot housing, senior housing, social and community housing opportunities in appropriate location of urban release areas.
-Ongoing MCC, DCJ, DPE, Development Industry types, sizes and tenures in c.
-Review planning controls to incentivise and enable infill development at appropriate scales.
-Short term MCC appropriate locations. d.
-Review and amend residential land use zones and their permissibility to reflect intended land use outcomes within the city to provide clarity, certainty and directions for development.
-Immediate MCC e.
-Review and amend planning controls to ensure better planning and design outcomes for seniors housing, boarding houses and manufactured home estates.
-Immediate MCC f.
-Support seniors housing in urban zoned land in appropriate location (i.e. walking distance to centres, access to public transport, other necessary services and amenities) Ongoing MCC g.
-Work with the Mindaribba Local Aboriginal Land Council to identify how their landholdings can be planned and developed for cultural appropriate housing and address the housing needs of Aboriginal communities Short/ medium term MCC, Mindaribba LALC
+PLANNING PRINCIPLE ACT ions RESPONSIBILITY TIMEFRAME SUPPLY 1.
+Provide the 1.1 Continue investigations into land identified for future greenfield housing.
+MCC Ongoing right type of housing in the right locations to suit our growing 1.2 Prepare a Local Urban Development Program to monitor and review land supply and dwelling production on annual basis.
+MCC Immediate and changing population 1.3 Limit R5 Large Lot Residential development to existing R5 Large Lot Residential zoned land and investigation areas.
+MCC Ongoing 1.4 Encourage R5 Large Lot Residential in specific locations within the existing zoned and investigation areas to allow better transition between urban land use and riparian areas, agricultural land and vegetated landscapes.
+MCC Ongoing 1.5 Respond to key recommendations outlined in the Infill Housing Study to enable infill housing in appropriate locations.
+MCC Immediate 1.6 Review and amend DCP to address any barriers to infill development including parking, height controls, landscaping, setback etc. MCC Short term 1.7 Investigate development incentives to facilitate lot amalgamation in identified areas.
+MCC Short term 1.8 Work with the DPE to prepare place strategies for Branxton to Anambah regionally significant growth area and East Maitland Catalyst Area.
+DPE, MCC Short/ medium term DIVERSITY 2.
+Provide greater housing choice by encouraging a 2.1 Work with the development industry at rezoning, master planning and in preparation of a site-specific DCP for existing and future urban release areas to provide greater mix of housing types and sizes.
+MCC, Development Industry Ongoing range of different housing types, sizes and tenures in appropriate 2.2 Encourage provision of small lot housing, senior housing, social and community housing opportunities in appropriate location of urban release areas.
+MCC, DCJ, DPE, Development Industry Ongoing locations 2.3 Review planning controls to incentivise and enable infill development at appropriate scales.
+MCC Short term 2.4 Review and amend residential land use zones and their permissibility to reflect intended land use outcomes within the city to provide clarity, certainty and directions for development.
+MCC Short term 2.5 Review and amend planning controls to ensure better planning and design outcomes for seniors housing, boarding houses and manufactured home estates.
+MCC Immediate 2.6 Support seniors housing in urban zoned land in appropriate location (i.e. walking distance to centres, access to public transport, other necessary services and amenities).
+MCC Ongoing 2.7 Work with the Mindaribba Local Aboriginal Land Council to identify how their landholdings can be planned and developed for cultural appropriate housing and address the housing needs of Aboriginal communities.
+MCC, Mindaribba LALC Short/ medium term